oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_exadata_infrastructure_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple ExadataInfrastructure resources in Oracle Cloud Infrastructure
-- Gets a list of the Exadata infrastructure in the specified compartment.
+- Gets a list of the Exadata Cloud@Customer infrastructure resources in the specified compartment.
 - If *exadata_infrastructure_id* is specified, the details of a single ExadataInfrastructure will be returned.

 ..
 Aliases